Digital rhetoric: Digital cultural rhetoric

-The expansion of the internet has increased, digital media or rhetoric can be used to represent or identify a culture.
-Scholars have studied how digital rhetoric is affected by one's personal factors, such as race, religion and sexuality.
+As the Internet has expanded, digital media or rhetoric has come to be used to represent or identify a culture.
+Scholars have studied how digital rhetoric is affected by one's personal factors, such as race, religion, and sexuality.
 Due to these factors, people utilize different tools and absorb information differently.

 Digital culture has created the need for specialized communities on the web.
 Computer-mediated communities such as Reddit can give a voice to these specialized communities.
 One can experience and converse with other like-minded people on the web via comment sections and shared online migration.
 The creation of digital cultural rhetoric has allowed for the use of online slang that other communities may not be aware of.
-Online communities that explore digital cultural rhetoric allow users to discover their social identity, and confront stereotypes that they were once confronted with.
+Online communities that explore digital cultural rhetoric allow users to discover their social identity and confront stereotypes that they face (or faced).

 Embodiment

-One subset of digital cultural rhetoric is embodiment—which is the idea that every person has a unique relationship with technology based on their unique set of identities.
+Embodiment is the idea that every person has a unique relationship with technology based on their unique set of identities.
 Studying the relationship between bodies and technology is one way that digital rhetoricians are able to promote equal access and opportunity within the digital sphere.
 Since technology is considered to be an extension of the real world, users are also shaped by the experiences they have in digital spaces.
-The artificial interactions that occur in online environments allow users to exist in a way that is additive to their mere human experience.
+The artificial interactions that occur in online environments allow users to exist in a way that is additive to their human experience.

+Scholars such as Douglas Eyman describe digital rhetoric as “the application of rhetorical theory (as analytic method or heuristic for production) to digital texts and performances.”
+Building on that foundation, more recent research has explored how algorithms influence communication in digital spaces.
+Works by Safiya Umoja Noble and Taina Bucher examine how search engines and social-media platforms quietly guide what information people see, shaping attention and interpretation in ways that carry ethical and political weight.

 Pedagogy

 With digital rhetoric becoming increasingly present, pedagogical approaches have been proposed by scholars to teach digital rhetoric in the classroom.
-Courses in digital rhetoric study the intersectionality between users and digital material, as well as how different backgrounds such as age, ethnicity, gender and more can affect these interactions.
+Courses in digital rhetoric study the intersectionality between users and digital material, as well as how different backgrounds such as age, ethnicity, and gender can affect these interactions.
+Studies of digital pedagogy function as insight into the advantages and disadvantages of implementing digital technology in to education settings, and the consequences of incorrect use.
+Examples include electronic libraries and databases, as well as "thinking tools" used by students for the purposes of transcription, editing, and tagging of works.
+Digital pedagogy is a wider scope of study than online pedagogy, focusing not only on the internet, but also on the devices and mediums of that convey the online communication.